abhijitjagadeesh/flask-app-on-minikube/README.md

 # Introduction
 This is a simple flask web app with one route "/" supported.
-The app will have a uuid associated wit it.
+The app will have a uuid associated with it.
-When you hit the routeit will return the uuid of the application.
+When you hit the route it will return the uuid of the application.

 # Deploying this in minikube
 Build the docker image: docker build -t my-flask-app .